Contact Dr. Jamie L. Gloor

 Your Pain is My Gain?
 Schadenfreude and Workplace Mistreatment

 Although we tend to assume that after witnessing workplace mistreatment, observers feel angry towards perpetrators and sadness or empathy with the victims.
 However, one employee’s pain can also facilitate another employee’s gain.
 In this theoretical paper, we outline the conditions under which a colleague’s social mistreatment at work can facilitate a person’s professional goals, triggering schadenfreude (i.e., pleasure in another’s pain), and potentially propagating more workplace mistreatment.
-See here for the published paper.
+See here for the published paper in Academy of Management Review.

 What Works to Reduce Algorithm Anxiety at Work?